EMBEDDIA/embeddia-toolkit/README.md

 # Running the Docker
 Running EMBEDDIA Toolkit requires Docker, check https://docs.docker.com/get-docker/ for installation instructions.

-All EMBEDDIA Toolkit components are packaged as Docker images.
+All EMBEDDIA Toolkit components are packaged as Docker images available at our registry.
 For downloading and running the images following commands must be executed:

 ```
 docker-compose pull